 - Develop a service plan and assist you in finding providers and meeting your goals for educational, mental health, emotional, social and medical services

 - Ensure your health, safety and other needs are met and your rights are respected

 - By monitoring the service plan for effectiveness and satisfaction

-Bob joined Developmental Pathways in January 2005 and oversees the Case Management and Quality Assurance Departments.
+Bob joined Developmental Pathways in January 2005 and provides executive leadership over all Case Management functions.
 Bob is the father of a young man with autism in a Medicaid Waiver Program.
 Prior to coming to Pathways, Bob worked in both the private sector and government for over 20 years as an attorney and executive manager.
 He has experience in special education issues, healthcare, banking, and Medicaid.
 Bob is a graduate of the State University of New York and the University of Denver College of Law.

 Darcy joined Developmental Pathways in November of 2006 and currently serves as the Director of Case Management.
 Darcy has nearly 20 years of professional experience in operations, leadership, project management, and customer service and support.
 Darcy has served in multiple roles here at Developmental Pathways, including serving as the Director of Quality Assurance before moving to her current role in Case Management.
 Darcy is devoted to supporting her department in fulfilling the vision and mission of Developmental Pathways through person-and-family-centered practices.